 Propylene glycol is a humectant (hydrating), also used to keep products from freezing or melting, and helps active ingredients penetrate the skin.

 Isopropyl myristate is a synthetic oil composed of Isopropyl Alcohol and Myristic Acid (a naturally-occurring fatty acid).
 In general it is considered a safe ingredient at recommended concentrations less than 5%.

 Tocopheryl acetate is a specific type of vitamin E, in a class of organic chemical compounds known as tocopherols.
 These compounds are considered fat-soluble antioxidants and is generally considered safe for skin.

->

-> Most schools and most public places have these hand sanitizers available, and some expect you to use them.
+Most schools and public places have hand sanitizers with isopropyl alcohol available, and some expect you to use them.
 This is unfortunate because of the toxins they contain.
-My children know to use only the Thieves hand sanitizer by Young Living or our homemade hand sanitizer below.

->

-> Do dry your hands before applying any hand sanitizer.
+Do dry your hands before applying any hand sanitizer.
 A 2019 study published in the American Society for Microbiology’s publication, found that wet mucus protected the influenza A virus, rendering hand sanitizer less effective.